kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 Module metrics are described in the [Metrics Reference](metrics.md#scheduling) section.

+A specific task configuration may also contain its own `telemetry` section, which overrides the scheduler-wide `scheduling.telemetry` for that task only.
+Unset values fall back to the common configuration, so it is enough to specify only what should differ:

+===! ":material-code-json: `Hocon`"

+    ```javascript
+    scheduling {
+        jobs {
+            fix-rate {
+                period = "50ms"
+                telemetry {
+                    logging.enabled = true //(1)!
+                    metrics.enabled = false //(2)!
+                }
+            }
+        }
+    }
+    ```

+    1. Overrides `scheduling.telemetry.logging.enabled` for this task only
+    2. Overrides `scheduling.telemetry.metrics.enabled` for this task only

+=== ":simple-yaml: `YAML`"

+    ```yaml
+    scheduling:
+      jobs:
+        fix-rate:
+          period: "50ms"
+          telemetry:
+            logging:
+              enabled: true #(1)!
+            metrics:
+              enabled: false #(2)!
+    ```

+    1. Overrides `scheduling.telemetry.logging.enabled` for this task only
+    2. Overrides `scheduling.telemetry.metrics.enabled` for this task only

+Observability of scheduled tasks can also be customized in code by registering a component that implements `SchedulingLoggerFactory`, `SchedulingMetricsFactory`, `SchedulingTracerFactory`, or the whole `SchedulingTelemetryFactory`.

 ### Fixed Rate { #fixed-rate }

 Scheduling with tasks started at a fixed time interval, regardless of whether the previous execution has completed.